Bacterial Vaginosis Tests

 Adding a special solution to a sample of the discharge doesn't cause a fishy odor.

-Vaginal pH is in the normal range of 3.8 to 4.5.
+Vaginal pH is in the normal range.

 There is a thin, grayish white discharge in the vagina.